State Dependence of Krylov Complexity in $2d$ CFTs

-One immediate conceptual consequence of our proposal is the {\it state-dependence} of K-complexity, which suggests that its the corresponding dynamical feature is highly dependent on the region of the spectrum one is exploring.
+One immediate conceptual consequence of our proposal is the {\it state-dependence} of K-complexity, which suggests that the corresponding dynamical feature is highly dependent on the region of the spectrum one is exploring.
 In this sense, the operator K-complexity mixes the notion of how {\it complex} the underlying dynamics is with how {\it complex} the state is.
-Intuitively, this is consistent with the recent studies on the detailed properties of the spectrum of chaotic quantum systems that includes states, such as the scar states (see \cite{Serbyn:2020wys, Moudgalya:2021xlu} for a review and {\it e.g.}~\cite{Banerjee:2020tgz, Biswas:2022env} for some recent developments), that do not thermalize.
+Intuitively, this is consistent with the recent studies on the detailed properties of the spectrum of chaotic quantum systems that includes states, such as the scar states (see \cite{Serbyn:2020wys, Moudgalya:2021xlu} for a review, {\it e.g.}~\cite{Banerjee:2020tgz, Biswas:2022env} for some recent developments, that do not thermalize.
 The latter fact makes it manifest that physical properties can crucially depend on the state as well.
+Furthermore, the analogue of K-Complexity in the state space known as the spread complexity was shown to exhibit revivals for such scar states in certain lattice models \cite{Bhattacharjee:2022qjw}.
 In our view, this makes K-complexity a more plausible candidate for capturing dynamical information, and one should not worry too much about the universal results that one obtains using a thermal two-point function.
-It further raises a possibility of connecting state-complexity with operator-complexity in some quantitative form, which we leave for future explorations.
+It further raises a possibility of connecting state-complexity with operator-complexity in some quantitative form \cite{Alishahiha:2022anw}.

 Another interesting observation we made from explicit computation is that the linearity of Lanczos coefficients does not necessarily translate into an exponential growth for the K-complexity.
 The standard folklore sometimes assumes otherwise.
 This is not a contradiction, since there is no theorem claiming the above statement, which we explicitly demonstrate in Appendix \ref{Hopsol}.
 In our analysis, the tunability of the slope of this linear behaviour played a crucial role.
 It will be very interesting to look for a potential upper bound on the slope and explore the corresponding implications, which we also hope to come back to in the recent future.